tony-josi/aes/readme.md

 The Advanced Encryption Standard (AES), also known by its original name Rijndael is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST).

-This implementation currently supports Electronic codebook mode with support for **128/192/256 bit keys** and option for **multi threading** for large file encryption.
+This implementation currently supports Electronic Codebook (ECB)  mode with  128/192/256-bit keys and support for multi-threading for large file processing.
 Python bindings generation for the AES library is also supported for easy usage of the AES Library with python scripts.

 ###  Speed benchmark

-Encrypts/Decrypts 3.71 GB data in ~18 seconds on 2.90 GHz Hexa-Core Intel® Core™ i5-10400.
+Encrypts/Decrypts 3.71 GB data in ~18 seconds on a 2.90 GHz Hexa-Core Intel® Core™ i5-10400 CPU.

 ## Usage